 One feature of Arkansas Tech University that separates it from other four-year institutions around the state is its location in the Arkansas River Valley.
 Minutes from the Ouachita Mountains, the Ozark Mountains and Lake Dardanelle, the Arkansas Tech campus is situated at the heart of an outdoorsman’s or outdoorswoman’s dream come true.

 One of the largest obstacles a student can face is affording a college education, and it can seem like an impossible task to figure out in the ins and outs of scholarships and financial aid.
 Colleges and universities around the state offer many options for students who need assistance.

 College: The Perfect Time to Hit the (Check) Books

 For many students, college represents freedom.
 They have the opportunity to choose new classes, meet new friends and live on their own.
 But college is also the perfect time to start taking on more personal responsibility – and a budget is a great place to start.

 Want to go to college?
 The Arkansas Army National Guard can help.
 They offer several education benefits, with two programs that help pay college tuition.

-While banks no longer offer federally backed student loans, private loans are still available, such as the one offered by Arkansas Federal Credit Union (AFCU).
-Arkansas Federal’s Student Choice Loan covers the cost of an education without charging high interest rates, says Cory Liebhardt, AFCU Jacksonville Service Center manager.
+While banks no longer offer federally backed student loans, private loans are still available, such those offered by Arkansas Federal Credit Union (AFCU).
+For undergraduate students, Arkansas Federal’s Student Choice Loan covers the cost of an education without charging high interest rates, says Cory Liebhardt, AFCU Jacksonville Service Center manager.